Barbara Castle: Return to Cabinet

-Secretary of State for Health and Social Services, 1974–1976
+Secretary of State for Social Services, 1974–1976

-Despite having been on the Labour back benches since 1972 and not part of the shadow cabinet, in 1974, after Harold Wilson's defeat of Edward Heath, Castle became Secretary of State for Health and Social Services.
-While serving in this position, Castle introduced a wide range of innovative welfare reforms, including the introduction of the mobility allowance, the Invalid Care Allowance (July 1976) for single women and others who give up their jobs to care for severely disabled relatives, the introduction of a non-contributory invalidity pension for disabled persons who had not qualified for invalidity pension, reforms in child allowances, and the linking of most social security benefits to earnings rather than prices.
-She sought to remove private "pay beds" from the NHS, in conflict with the British Medical Association.
+Despite having been on the Labour back benches since 1972 and not part of the shadow cabinet, in 1974, following Harold Wilson's defeat of Edward Heath, Castle became Secretary of State for Social Services.
+While serving in this position, Castle started the Invalid Care Allowance as part of a wide range of innovative welfare reforms.
+She sought to remove private "pay beds" from the National Health Service (NHS), in conflict with the British Medical Association.

-In the 1975 referendum debate she took a Eurosceptic stance.
+In the 1975 referendum debate Castle took a Eurosceptic stance.
 During a debate with Liberal leader Jeremy Thorpe he asked her whether, if the vote would be yes, she would stay on as a minister.
 To this she replied: "If the vote is yes my country will need me to save it."
 Despite her views she later became a Member of the European Parliament (1979–1989).
 Her public support of leaving the EEC infuriated Wilson.
 Castle recorded in her diary and in her subsequent autobiography that Wilson summoned her to Downing Street where he angrily accused her of disloyalty and that, as he had brought her back into the cabinet against others' wishes and advice, he deserved better from her.
 Castle claimed she offered to resign, but Wilson calmed down and she continued to campaign for leaving in the referendum.